The Particle Problem in Classical Gravity: A historical note on 1941: Generalizations to unified field theories

-where $\ ^*R_{\mu \nu}$ is the well known Einstein-Straus non-symmetric generalization of the Ricci tensor (Schr\"odinger, 1950).
+where$\ ^*R_{\mu \nu}$ is the non-symmetric generalization of the Ricci tensor (Schr\"odinger, 1950).
 Then, by imposing the condition of vanishing divergence for the anti-symmetric tensor $\sqrt {-g} (g^{\mu \nu } - g^{\nu \mu })$, he is able to show that, in the weak-field approximation, the symmetric part of the metric tensor $g_{\mu \nu}$ satisfies the same equations that in the case of general relativity.
-Then, it is claimed that, even in the non-symmetric case, Einstein's proof holds straightforwardly.

-Through his deduction, Papapetrou discussed the ambiguity concerning the definition of the ``correct conservation laws'', arguing that in the static case such arbitrariness results diluted.
-He makes use of certain results due to Schr\"odinger, with whom he has had conversations on these aspects.
+Then, it is claimed that, even in the non-symmetric case, Einstein's proof holds straightforwardly\footnote{Through his deduction, Papapetrou discussed the ambiguity concerning the definition of the ``correct conservation laws'', arguing that in the static case such arbitrariness tends to disappear.}.